-4. RG&E's Fixed Price Option (FPO): This Non-Retail Access choice includes a fixed component for RG&E delivery service, a fixed Transition Charge (TC, as described below), and a fixed commodity charge for electricity supply provided by RG&E. The fixed commodity charge will be reset on January 1 of each Commodity Rate Period and may be adjusted on April 1 of each Commodity Rate Period, pursuant to RG&E's Electric Rate Joint Proposal; however, the adjusted rate will be applicable only to a customer starting service at a new location after April 1 of any Commodity Rate Period and receiving such service under RG&E's Fixed Price Option (FPO).
+4. RG&E's Fixed Price Option (FPO): This Non-Retail Access choice includes fixed charges for RG&E delivery service, a fixed Transition Charge (TC, as described below), fixed commodity charge for electricity supply and a Bill Issuance Charge.
+The fixed commodity charge will be reset on January 1 of each Commodity Rate Period and may be adjusted on April 1 of each Commodity Rate Period, pursuant to RG&E's Electric Rate Joint Proposal; however, the adjusted rate will be applicable only to a customer starting service at a new location after April 1 of any Commodity Rate Period and receiving such service under RG&E's Fixed Price Option (FPO).